tengre/bashlyk/README.md

 ```
-# $Id: README.md 885 2018-09-06 03:04:37+04:00 yds $
+# $Id: README.md 886 2018-09-06 03:34:23+04:00 yds $
 ```

-A tool for easy accumulation of recipes and code reuse.
+A tool for easy accumulation of recipes and code reuse for bash interpreter.
 Depending on the purpose of the code is divided into a number of separate libraries, which are connected to the script by a special loader.
 This loader allows you to set conditions such as directories for storing a configuration, log, etc.
 ROBODOC is used to document the code.
 The EXAMPLE section is used not only for showing examples, but also for generating tests